addrummond/claney/Readme.md

 route above exists as a route in its own right.

 ```
-# Only /foo/bar and /foo/amp are defined as valid routes
+# Only /foo/bar and /foo/amp are defined as valid routes.
 foo /foo
   bar /bar
   amp /amp
 ```

 ```
-# /foo, /foo/bar and /foo/amp are all defined as valid routes
+# /foo, /foo/bar and /foo/amp are all defined as valid routes.
 foo /foo
   .
   bar /bar